dgubin71/python-project-lvl1/README.md

 ### Game "Find number wich is missing in the progression"

 You are shown an arithmetic progression with one element missing.
-You must calculate the missing element and write as the result.
+You must calculate the missing element and write down as the result.
 The game is started by the command:
     ```$ brain-progression```
 [![asciicast](https://asciinema.org/a/YXxnSaprMFKjlWTpdj7YNUJJp.png)](https://asciinema.org/a/YXxnSaprMFKjlWTpdj7YNUJJp)

 ### Game "Prime number or not"

 You are shown a random number.
-You need to determine whether this number is prime or not and write "yes" or "no".
+You need to determine whether this number is prime or not and write down "yes" or "no".
 The game is started by the command:
    ```$ brain-prime```
 [![asciicast](https://asciinema.org/a/IbGhNPrjRfC7KZLGKnsz7Cefl.png)](https://asciinema.org/a/IbGhNPrjRfC7KZLGKnsz7Cefl)